Yorkies Catching Rats

 Do Yorkies catch rats?
 Yes, Yorkies are capable of catching rodents.
 They were initially bred in England as ratters.
 They would take them to the coal mines and train them to catch rats in tunnels.

-Here, you will know more about the history of Yorkshire Terriers and things you probably do not know.
+Here, you will know more about the history of the Yorkie hunting rats and things you probably do not know.

 Yorkshire Terrier Breed Information